 INNER LIFE-INNER LIFE I.

-From 1978 onwards, things were changing at Salsoul.
+In the last few articles I’ve written about Salsoul Records, I’ve mentioned how from 1978 onwards, things were changing at Salsoul.
 The Salsoul Orchestra played a huge part in Salsoul’s success.
 They were much more than musicians, with many of its members songwriters, arrangers and producers.
 This included the Baker, Harris, Young rhythm section, Ron “Have Mercy” Kersey and Vince Montana Jr. So when Vince Montana Jr. left Salsoul in 1978 after a dispute with the Cayre’s over royalties, Salsoul lost one of its most creative members.
 When Baker, Harris, Young weren’t playing as big roles at Salsoul: “the times they were a-changing.”
 Some of their replacements weren’t musicians, including remixer Tom Mouton, while producers like Thor Baldursson recorded tracks in Munich Germany.
 As the personnel started to change, so did The Salsoul Orchestra.
 By 1978, Ron Baker and Earl Young were no longer regular features in The Salsoul Orchestra and Vince Montana Jr. had now signed to Atlantic Records.

 Then in July 1979, the musical landscape changed even more, after the Disco Sucks movement tried to destroy disco.
 Suddenly, disco sucked and record companies weren’t interested in disco.
 Disco artists and disco albums were now deeply unpopular.
 For a disco label like Salsoul, this was disastrous.
 However, Salsoul managed to survive the disco backlash, doing so by adapting and signing new artists and new producers.
 One of these new signings was Inner Life, a studio based project formed by Patrick Adams and Greg Carmichael, that featured Jocelyn Brown’s vocals.
 Inner Life had enjoyed a huge hit in 1979 with I’m Caught Up (In A One Night Love Affair), which they followed up with I Want To Give You Me.
 After that release, Greg Carmichael took Inner Life to Salsoul and they agreed a two-year deal.
 In July 1981, Inner Life released their first Salsoul album Inner Life I. How would Inner Life I differ from the earlier Salsoul sound?
-That’s what I’ll tell you after I’ve told you about the background to Inner Life I which was recently rereleased by BBR Records.
+That’s what I’ll tell you after I’ve told you about the background to Inner Life I.

 When disco producer Patrick Adams and singer Jocelyn Brown met by chance, it was a fortuitous meeting.
 Patrick was looking for a vocalist for a project he was working on, Musique.
 Jocelyn sang the lead vocal on Musique’s two tracks The Bush and Keep On Jumpin.’
 When The Bush and Keep On Jumpin’ were released as a double-A-side on Prelude, it reached number one in the US Dance Charts in 1978.
 The two tracks were then released as singles, and gave Musique two hits in the US R&B Charts.
 After the success of Musique, Patrick Adams hooked up with Greg Carmichael to form a new studio-based group Inner Life.